anttiki/anttiki.github.io/_posts/2020-05-28-Dreamspace-anyone.md

 title: Dreamspace, anyone?
 ---

-Yesterday evening I was browsing my book shelf* fro some light reading and I ended up pulling Hillfolk, Robin D. Laws' game of iron age drama (a role-playing game).
+Yesterday evening I was browsing my book shelf for some light reading and I ended up pulling Hillfolk, Robin D. Laws' game of iron age drama (a role-playing game).

 Laws' DramaSystem is intriguing for me, even though it seems to be quite system-heavy judging from how it reads to me.